oktadev/auth0-java-reactive-examples/quarkus/README.md

 ## Related Guides

-- SmallRye JWT ([guide](https://quarkus.io/guides/security-jwt)): Secure your applications with JSON Web Token
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+- OpenID Connect ([guide](https://quarkus.io/guides/security-openid-connect)): Verify Bearer access tokens and authenticate users with Authorization Code Flow

 ## Provided Code